benji920/ece-webtech-blogging-app/README.md

   Graduation: 2/2

   A design switch allows the user to turn on or off the dark theme.
-It persits throught the user session.
+It persits throught the user session using context.

 * Accent color selection

   Graduation: 4/4

-  A theme selector in the header allows the user to select his favorite color and use it as a primary color of the theme.
+  A theme selector in the header allows the user to select his favorite color and use it as a primary color of the theme using another context.
 We kept it discreet in order to keep the website interface consistent.
 Ce can easily add more colors.
 It can be used simultaneously with the dark mode.

 ## Bonus